 Michael Green Interviews...
 Jerome Sullivan

-Here is a Q & A with music producer, songwriter and musician Jerome Sullivan.
-He talks about his experiences in music.
+Originally posted on September 4th 2019 here is a Q & A with music producer, songwriter and musician Jerome Sullivan.
+He talked about his experiences in music.

 Where did it start for you getting into music?